-We have published the interim findings of our Retirement Outcomes Review, which looks at how the retirement income market is evolving since the pension freedoms were introduced in April 2015.
+We have published the final findings of our Retirement Outcomes Review, which looks at how the retirement income market is evolving since the pension freedoms were introduced in April 2015.
 As part of this, we set out a package of proposed remedies to address the concerns identified.

 This summary provides a brief overview of the key points from the interim report and may be enough detail for some readers:

 For a more in-depth description of our findings and proposed remedies you can read the full interim report:

 The interim report included 5 annexes: